luiswirth/bsc-thesis/src/matter.typ

 == De Rham Theorem

 Singular cohomology with real coefficients is isomorphic to de Rham cohomology.

+The de Rham map is important for us as discretization of differential forms.
+It is the projection of differential $k$-forms onto $k$-cochains, which are functions defined on the $k$-simplicies of the mesh.

 = Finite Element Exterior Calculus